mailchimp/content-style-guide/12-writing-for-accessibility.html.md

 ### Use descriptive links

 Links should provide information on the associated action or destination.
-Try to avoid “click here” or “learn more.”
+Try to avoid "click here" or "learn more."

 ### Use plain language